-4. Collection Development Principles
+6. Collection Development Principles

-Selection Criteria
+6.1 Selection Criteria

-The Library's Collection Development are informed by the following broad principles:

-- Scope relevance to IMC's academic curriculum, programs and, research aspirations; - Currency updated versions and editions; - Language English; other languages will be considered if they complement teaching and learning; - Format e-format preferred but open to other options where e-format is not available; - Authority valid, credible resources from established suppliers.

-The Librarian takes into consideration the following when making purchases and subscriptions:

-- Support teaching, learning and research at IMC.
-That means the acquisition of textbooks and recommended readings is a priority; - Reference materials that support subject areas being taught; - English language resources that assist study and presentation skills; - Leisure reading popular with students and staff; - Current affairs that impact on subjects and areas taught.
+- 6.1.1.
+Principles The Library's Collection Development is informed by the following broad principles: - Scope relevance to IMC's academic curriculum, programs and, research aspirations; - Currency updated versions and editions; - Language English; other languages will be considered if they complement teaching and learning; - Format e-format preferred but open to other options where e-format is not available; - Authority valid, credible resources from established suppliers. - 6.1.2.
+Considerations The Librarian takes into consideration the following matters when making purchases and subscriptions: - They will support teaching, learning and research at IMC.
+That means the acquisition of textbooks and recommended readings is a priority; - Reference materials that support subject areas being taught; - English language resources that assist study and presentation skills; - Leisure reading popular with students and staff; - · Current affairs that impact on subjects and areas taught.

-5. The Collection: Acquiring Materials
+7. The Collection: Acquiring Materials

+7.1.
 E-resources:

-In accordance with the Smart Campus concept, the focus of the Collection Development is on e-resources, which include e-databases, e-journals, e-books, subjects guides, open online resources, online modules, interactive multi-media materials and many more.
+In accordance with the Smart Campus concept, the focus of the Collection Development is on e-resources, which include e-databases, e-journals, e-books, subject guides, open online resources, online modules, interactive multi-media materials and many more.

-Consistent with our Smart Campus concept, the Library's Collection Development policy aims to ensure that students can 'carry' books on their mobiles laptops and iPads on and off campus.
+Consistent with our Smart Campus concept, the Library's Collection Development policy aims to ensure that students can 'carry' books on their mobile phones, laptops and iPads/Tablets on and off campus.